budimanlai/go-pkg/docs/response.md

 {
     "meta": {
         "success": false,
-        "message": "Email is required",
+        "message": "email is required",
         "errors": {
-            "Email": [
+            "email": [
-                "Email is required",
+                "email is required",
-                "Email must be a valid email address" ],
+                "email must be a valid email address" ],
-            "Password": [
+            "password": [
-                "Password must be at least 8 characters" ],
+                "password must be at least 8 characters" ],
-            "Age": [
+            "age": [
-                "Age must be greater than or equal to 18" ]
+                "age must be greater than or equal to 18" ]
         }
     },